-The lawsuit claims that city officials over several months ignored complaints who claimed that renovations to a downtown highrise were making them ill.
+The mesothelioma lawsuit settlement claims that city officials over several months ignored complaints who claimed that renovations to a downtown highrise were making them ill.
 Those employees are now suing the city, looking to gain class-action status to represent at least 500 workers who worked in the building that contains asbestos.

 The lawsuit states that a high-ranking city official said the city knew about the workers’ complaints and weighed the value of moving employees out of the building against the cost of breaking a commercial lease.
 The city decided the lawsuit claims, that the health and safety of employees were not worth the cost of breaking a lease.

 The San Diego asbestos lawsuit is seeking punitive damages, attorneys’ fees, lifetime medical insurance, and regular health monitoring to determine if any employee got cancer from asbestos exposure.